Kaltag Airport

 Kaltag Airport (IATA: KAL, ICAO: PAKV, FAA LID: KAL) is a state-owned public-use airport located one nautical mile (1.85 km) southwest of the central business district of Kaltag, a city in the Yukon-Koyukuk Census Area of the U.S. state of Alaska.

 Facilities

 Kaltag Airport covers an area of 292 acre which contains one runway (3/21) with a gravel surface measuring 3,986 x 100 ft (1,215 x 30 m).

 Airlines and destinations

 The following airlines offer scheduled passenger service at this airport:

-Prior to its bankruptcy and cessation of all operations, Ravn Alaska served the airport from multiple locations.